 Inverter de-rating should be treated as a safeguard rather than a compliance enforcement mechanism; utilities and regulators should continue to rely primarily on service size constraints and the upfront interconnection approval process to manage grid impacts.
-Again, improvements to the upfront system sizing process and clearer utility guidelines would be a more effective means of addressing concerns rather than potential overgeneration.
+Again, improvements to the upfront system sizing process and clearer utility guidelines would be a more effective means of addressing concerns rather than potential over-generation.

 Ultimately, regardless of the evidence provided for derating, whether from an installer or manufacturer, it is still physically possible to set the inverter back to where it was.

-Therefore, some level of trust needs to be applied through the interconnection agreement and a future request for increased capacity at the site requires the same approval process.
+To be clear, Solar Alberta is unaware of such instances; however given that this is a possibility, some level of trust needs to be applied through the interconnection agreement and a future request for increased capacity at the site requires the same approval process.